 Injuries are a fact of the running life.
 Especially for a newbie.
-Nearly every runner will get injured at some point, but fortunately most of the common running injuries that plague runners are minor—and avoidable.
+Nearly every runner will get injured at some point, but fortunately most of the common running injuries that plague runners are minor—and avoidable, if not they can visit the chiropractor Melbourne.
 Obviously, prevention is the best way to go either by eliminating the causes or by listening to the body’s warning signs and taking a break.

 Here are 10 ways you can avoid getting injured:

 1. Walk in, walk out.
 Start every run with a few minutes of walking.
 And finish that way too.
 This will allow your muscles to warm up before the run and cool down following it.
 When you start the actual running, start slowly and gradually ease your way into the pace of the run.
 Hold yourself back for the first 5-10 minutes and eventually you will naturally find your pace.

 2. Progress slowly.
 When you feel it’s time to boost your training, only add small amounts of mileage, speed training, long runs or hills.
 Don’t add more than five miles per week.
 Only increase your speedwork by five minutes (or one or two sets).
 Same with hills.
 Only add an extra one or two sets of hills.
 Allow your body the time it needs to gradually adapt to the added training load.

 3. Don’t try to make up for missed workouts.
 If you need to miss a scheduled key workout (such as a long run), let it go and don’t try to make it up the next day.
 If you try to squeeze a key workout in that you’ve missed, it will mess up your entire schedule and force you to run hard too many days in a row.
 Missing one workout—even a key one—isn’t going to hurt you in the long run.
 Trying to squeeze it into a crowded schedule, could come back to haunt you.